alimirakim/persistamp/README.md

 - To **create a program**, click the red stamp icon labeled 'Add' on your ID Card in the top-left corner.
 - Add a title, description (optional), color, and icon.
 - To **edit or delete a program**, click the pencil in the program's top-left corner (it will appear when you hover/click the card).
 - ***Tip:** The color and icon of new programs default to your user setting icon and settings!
-Click the green 'Settings' button to change them.*
+Click the green 'Settings' button on your ID card to change them.*
 <!-- - Tip!
 Change the order of programs with drag-n-drop. -->

 > **Program Ideas?**